LAUNCH

 4.9 May 1944406th's first Operational Mission over France.

 5.8 June 1944Lt.
 Hall made belly landing in "BLOOM'S TOMB" No. "I".
-Hydrolic system on left wheel failed.
+Hydraulic system on left wheel failed.
 Pilot uninjured.

 6.29 June 19441st Lt L.C.
 Beck, flying P47D 42-8473, MIA.
-(Beck actually crash landed in enemy territory in France, and was sheltered by members of the French Underground.)
+Beck crash landed in enemy territory in France, and was sheltered by members of the French Underground.
 The plane he was flying that day was "BLOOM' S TOMB II".

 8.11 Sept - 21 Oct 1944We have no information, written or pictorial, to tell us what may or could have happened to "BLOOM'S TOMB IV" and "V".

 9.22 Oct 1944Capt.
-Lewin-Epstein, flying "R" (Serial No. unknown), on strafing mission of Marshalling Yard, hit steel pole and tore off 4 feet 8 inches of right wing.
-Made VERY HOT landing at (A-80), Mourmelon, France.
+Lewin-Epstein, flying "R" a P-47D-28 44-19747, on strafing mission of Marshalling Yard, hit steel pole and tore off 4 feet 8 inches of left wing.
+Made VERY HOT landing at A-80, Mourmelon, France.
 Pilot O.K., ship dropped off to Sub-Depot.
-While S/No. of plane unknown, have picture of plane (bubble top) showing damaged wing, with notation on back of photo (from S/Sgt E. C. Matzel's collection), indicating this was "BLOOM's TOMB VI".
+A photo in S/Sgt E. C. Matzel's collection of plane showing damaged wing has notation on back of photo indicating this was "BLOOM's TOMB VI".

 10.2 Dec 1944Maj Kelly and Capt Van Bloom leave for States, for 30 day Leave.